 Please follow this link for more information: https://songsofinkandsteel.co.uk/pages/current-turnaround-times

 The hallmark of a UK Assay Office is proof that an item (in all of its parts) is of the standard of fineness indicated by the hallmark struck on that item and can be independently verified by any qualified metalsmith or jeweller.
+All of our pieces that are of the correct weight are fully hallmarked with the London Goldsmiths Assay Office so you can always be sure of the highest possible quality when buying from us.

 For full hallmarking information and our dealers notice, please click the following link: